richardjkendall/pam-dynamo/README.md

 * configurable AWS region, DynamoDB table and 'realm' all from the pam.d file
 * passwords are hashed using SHA3-256
+* configurable caching to a local sqlite3 database to increase response time and reduce AWS calls
 * logging to Syslog
 * packaged as a Docker image for further use (based on Ubuntu 18.04 LTS 'bionic')
 * will pick up AWS credentials as normal e.g. in your .aws folder, from environment variables or via instance/task roles if running on AWS infrastructure